-- a.
-King and Queen sized brick are not appropriate and should not be used. - Brick should have either historic (2-1/2" x 8-1/4") or modular (2-1/4" x 7-5/8") dimensions. - c.
-At least one full wythe of 4" (depth) brick should be used. - d.
-Faux-historic brick is not appropriate and should not be used.
+- King and Queen sized brick are not appropriate and should not be used. - b.
+Brick should have either historic (21⁄2 x 81⁄4 inches) or modular (21⁄4 x 75% inches) dimensions. - c.
+At least one full wythe of 4 inches (depth) brick should be used. - Faux-historic brick is not appropriate and should not be used.
 Brick should seek to root itself in its current time.